Skip to content

 Verified domains

-Before you can send live emails on Waypoint, you must add and authenticate a custom domain that you own (ie. yourcompany.com and not gmail.com).
+Before you can send live emails on Waypoint, you need to add and authenticate a custom domain you own (eg. yourcompany.com, not gmail.com).

 2. Scroll to the ‘Verified domains’ section.